HaoNLe/FashionWebapp/IntroTodeepLearning.md

 #### Linear activation layers

 This is a sidenote.
-PyTorch will refer to non-linear activations (sigmoid and ReLU) as layers.
+PyTorch will refer to activations (sigmoid and ReLU) as layers.

 #### Other layers